Elmar Degenhart

-Elmar Walter Degenhart (born January 29, 1959 in Dossenheim) is a German manager and was chairman of the Board of Continental AG from August 2009 to November 2020.
+Elmar Walter Degenhart (born January 29, 1959) is a German manager and was chairman of the Board of Continental AG from August 2009 to November 2020.

 Education

 Degenhart studied Aerospace Engineering at the University of Stuttgart and then received his doctorate from the Fraunhofer Institute for Manufacturing Engineering and Automation (IPA) in the field of clean room technology.

 Career

 He began his career in 1993 at ITT Automotive Europe, where he held various executive positions.
 In 1998, he became a member of the executive board of Continental Teves AG & Co OHG, in Frankfurt / Main.
 In 2004, he became chairman of the Chassis Systems Division at Robert Bosch GmbH, in Stuttgart.
 Between 2005 and 2008 he was chief executive officer (CEO) of the Keiper Recaro Group, in Kaiserslautern.
 He was also chairman of the board of the parent company, Putsch GmbH & Co.
 KG, in Kaiserslautern.
 In August 2008, Degenhart became Automotive director of Schaeffler KG, in Herzogenaurach.

 On 12 August 2009, he succeeded Continental CEO Karl-Thomas Neumann, and became the new CEO of Continental AG, in Hannover.
 In December 2013, his contract was extended until 2019.

-On 29 October 2020, Degenhart unexpectedly announces that he will resign from his office as Chairman of the Executive Board of Continental AG on 30 November 2020 for health reasons.
+On 29 October 2020, Degenhart unexpectedly announces that he will resign from his office as chairman of the executive board of Continental AG on 30 November 2020 for health reasons.
 Later, he explained that he had suffered a hearing loss, whereupon the doctors prescribed him rest.